vapor-community/ferno/README.md

 # Ferno 🔥

 Ferno allows you to easily connect your vapor project with your Firebase realtime database.
 It is built with the brand new Vapor 3.
 It gives you a nice and clean interface to interact with the Firebase Realtime REST API.
+It will automatically turn the response into your class/struct!
 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.